Course Content and Outcome Guide for MA 132

 - Special Fee:

-Course DescriptionThe study of the health care delivery systems, medical office management, interpersonal communications, and coordination of directed practice which includes a review for the national credential examination.
+Course DescriptionCovers health care delivery systems, medical office management, interpersonal communications, and coordination of directed practice which includes a review for the national credential examination.
 Requires admission to the Medical Assisting program.

 Addendum to Course Description